adlnet/xAPI-Spec/xAPI.md

 Rustici Software, who delivered the Project Tin Can API, made modifications to the API prior to the April 2012 Kickoff Meeting.
-It was voted in this meeting to move those changes into the current spec and revision to 0.9.
+It was voted in this meeting to move those changes into the current specification and revision to 0.9.

 ###### 0.90 to 0.95 (August 31, 2012):